Samford Valley

 Samford Valley has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 17 projects likely affecting the region.
-Notable ones include Ferny Grove Central - Mixed Use Development, Ferny Grove Station Car Park Upgrade, Ferny Hills Precinct Planning Project, and Palmer Road Rural Residential Subdivision.
-The following list details those most relevant.
+AreaSearch has identified a total of 18 projects that could impact the area, with key ones including Ferny Grove Central - Mixed Use Development, Ferny Grove Station Car Park Upgrade, Ferny Hills Precinct Planning Project, and Ferny Grove to Samford Road Cycleway (Stage 2).
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.